1956 Mille Miglia: Entry

-A total of 426 cars were entered for the event, across 13 classes based on engine sizes, ranging from up to 750cc to over 2.0-litre, for Grand Touring Cars, Touring Cars and Sport Cars.
-Of these, 365 cars started the event.
+A total of 426 cars were entered for the event, across 13 classes including Grand Touring Cars, Touring Cars and Sports Cars with engine sizes ranging from up to 750cc to over 2.0-litres.
+Of the cars entered, 365 cars started the event.

-Following Daimler Benz AG and Lancia both withdrawing from motor sport at the end of 1955, this left the World Sportscar Championship wide open for Ferrari to regain the title their held in 1953 and 1954.
-Although Maserati had other ideas.
-After one win apiece from the first two races, Ferrari had the upper hand, and led the championship by four points.
+Following the withdrawal of both Daimler Benz AG and Lancia from motor sport at the end of 1955, the World Sportscar Championship was left wide open for Ferrari to regain the title they had held in 1953 and 1954, although Maserati also aimed to win the title.
+Each team had one win apiece from the first two races, but Ferrari had the upper hand as they led the championship by four points.

-For this year's Mille Miglia, the only factory teams were Ferrari and Maserati.
+For the 1956 Mille Miglia, the only racing factory teams were Ferrari and Maserati.
 Scuderia Ferrari brought five cars: two 290 MMs for Castellotti and Fangio, two 860 Monzas for Collins and Musso, with a 250 GT SWB for Olivier Gendebien.
-The other works team was Maserati, who entered three cars driver by Stirling Moss (350S), Piero Taruffi and Cesare Perdisa, both in 300S.
+The other works team was Maserati, who entered three cars driven by Stirling Moss (350S), Piero Taruffi and Cesare Perdisa, both in 300S.
 Meanwhile, there was a significant contingent of Mercedes-Benz cars – no less than 14 semi-works Mercedes-Benz 300SL.
 With the numbers of participants being reduced by the organisers, many international racing teams and their drivers stayed away from the race.